-There are three elements to a mental health aware organisation recognised by the Mental Health Tick:
+Based on guidance from organisations like NICE, ACAS or the Mental Health Foundation, there are three elements to a mental health aware organisation recognised by the Mental Health Tick:

 It takes action from the top down to set the values, ethos and culture of the organisation and make it alright to recognise the full spectrum of mental health (from good wellbeing down).
 One of the biggest factors that help decrease the chances of poor mental health becoming a difficulty is the access to a support network and the right culture helps to support people to talk about their experiences.

-Get in touch to find out how your organisation can be recognised for their mental health awareness.
+Get in touch today to find out how your organisation can be recognised for their mental health awareness.

 Find out more